miridih-jwpark02/paper.js/README.md

-In order to build Node-Canvas for use of `paper-jsdom-canvas` in Electron, which is likely to use a different version of V8 than the Node binary installed in your system, you need to manually specify the location of Electron’s headers.
+In order to build Node-Canvas for use of `paper-jsdom-canvas` in Electron, which is likely to use a different version of V8 than the Node binary installed in your system, you need to manually specify the location of Electron's headers.
 Follow these steps to do so:

 [Electron — Using Native Node